-With all of the college scholarship search websites available, it would seem that getting a scholarship to pay for school has never been easier.
-Unigo’s scholarship match offers to match students to 3.6 million college scholarships worth over $14 billion.
+With all of the college scholarship search websites available, it would seem that getting a private scholarship to pay for school has never been easier.
+Unigo’s scholarship match offers to match students to 3.6 million college scholarships and grants worth over $24 billion.
 And Scholarships.com tells you that there are over 3.7 million scholarships worth $19 billion just waiting for you.
 How hard can it be to get a scholarship?

 Of course, that doesn’t mean students shouldn’t try for private scholarships.
 They should just make sure they understand the ratio of effort they’ll have to put in relative to the possible payout.

 Ultimately, I would argue that the effort would be better spent targeting schools for merit scholarships.
 However, I realize that there are plenty of people out there with more energy and ambition than me.
 So if you’re going to make a serious effort for private college scholarships, you should know the following.

 1. Don’t pay for a scholarship search service